Creating a General Notes Sheet in Revit Structure: Step-by-Step Guide

 Learn More

-It allows us to insert views from other projects such as our master note file.
+This allows us to insert views from other projects such as our master note file.
 Let's pick it.
-We want to insert view from files.
+We want to insert views from files.

-Let's go to our C drive where we've downloaded our information to and here we have our master note sheet.
+Let's go to our C: drive where we've downloaded our information, and here we have our master note sheet.
 Let's pick it.
 Let's open it.

-What you see here is a list of views we have in this sheet and you notice we have all of our general notes.
-What we've done is we've placed our notes in drafting views and we can check all and uncheck the S1 because we don't want a sheet within a sheet and we will download our notes into our project.
-Let's hit okay.
+What you see here is a list of views included in this sheet, and you'll notice we have all of our general notes.
+What we've done is placed our notes in Drafting Views.
+We can check all, then uncheck the S1 sheet view since we don’t want a sheet within a sheet.
+We’ll now import our notes into the project.
+Let's hit OK.

-And this gives us a dialog box of duplicate types.
-That's okay.
-Just hit okay and here we have them loaded and it'll give you a graphic of one of the notes.
+This gives us a dialog box of duplicate types.
+That’s okay—just hit OK.
+And here we have them loaded.
+It will show you a graphic preview of one of the notes.

 Let's close that.
-Okay what's happened is now in our project browser we now have a file or a view called general notes and design.
-Let's pick that and here it's loaded in our notes.
+Okay, what's happened now is that in our Project Browser we have a file or view called General Notes and Design.
+Let's pick that—here it's loaded our notes.

-What we want to do now is drag our notes into our project.
-Let's go with the first one, general notes.
-Notice it gives us a box.
+What we want to do now is drag our notes into our project sheet.
+Let’s begin with the first one: General Notes.
+Notice it gives us a bounding box.

-Let's drag this over and the next thing we'll go with our foundation notes and the order usually is based on what your design team feels looks right for them.
-So always check with your BIM manager or your design engineer or the project leader to make sure that you're bringing them in properly.
-Let's go here with steel notes.
+Let’s drag this over.
+The next one will be Foundation Notes.
+The order is usually based on what your design team feels looks right for the project.
+So always check with your BIM Manager, Design Engineer, or Project Leader to make sure you're bringing them in correctly.
+Let's go ahead with Steel Notes.

-Okay let's get that into position.
-You'll notice we always have alignment lines.
-Now let's go to our, since we're in steel, let's go to our decking notes.
+Okay, let’s get that into position.
+You’ll notice we always have alignment lines.
+Now, since we’re in steel, let’s go to our Decking Notes.

-Let's line them up as best we can.
-Let's move on.
-We've placed our decking note, our foundation notes.
+Let’s line them up as best we can.
+Let’s move on.
+We've placed our Decking Notes and Foundation Notes.

-Okay we've got our general and steel notes in.
-Let's go to our wood notes.
-First note here and our last note here.
+We've got our General and Steel Notes in.
+Let’s go to our Wood Notes.
+First note here, and last note there.

-Okay let's finish out the locations of the call-outs.
-Okay let's zoom in and take a look.
-We have our general notes that we had already pre-designed and they look pretty good.
+Okay, let's finish placing the callout locations.
+Let's zoom in and take a look.
+We have our General Notes that we had already pre-designed, and they look pretty good.

-And there you have it, a general note sheet.
-Done that quickly.
-That's why setting up prototypes and information that will be repeated, setting it up previous to the project allows us to import and place information very quickly in our project.
+And there you have it—a General Notes sheet, done that quickly.
+That’s why setting up prototypes and information that will be repeated—setting it up prior to the project—allows us to import and place information very efficiently in our project.

 Let’s zoom out.
 Let’s save our project.
 That’s it for this video.